mjhea0/express-testing-mocha-knex/README.md

 module.exports = router;
 ```

-Now we can add in the route handler:
+Now we can add in the route handler with the knex methods for retrieving all users from the `users` table:

 ```javascript
 router.get('/', (req, res, next) => {